WHERE TO SAIL IN CROATIA?

 2. Hire a Sailboat or Catamaran

-Renting a sailboat with 4 cabins, suitable for a group of 6 persons plus skipper will cost you between 3.500 and 4.200 euros within the summer season.
+Renting a sailboat in Croatia with 4 cabins, suitable for a group of 6 persons will cost you between 3.500 and 4.500 euros within the summer season.
 In June and September 3.000€ on average.
+Skipper is not included in the above price and is paid at spot from 1.120-1.400€ per week.

 3. Take your trip in summer months